geneam2/Improving-Efficiency-In-LLMs/simple_baseline.md

 # Description

 Our simple baseline is a Question-Answering task using the pre-trained model, DistilBERT.
 We chose it for its lightweight capabilities as it was distilled from BERT with natural language understanding tasks in mind, making it suitable for our compute-constrained environment.
 We load the SQuAD dataset, model, and tokenizer, process each example, run it through our model, and then evaluate on 200 question-answer pairs.
 From there, we are able to get predicted start and end indices of our answers, and construct a predicted answer.
+For our evaluation scores, we use exact-match and F1, and since we are ultimately trying to make the model more efficient, we also record the inference duration.

 # Sample Output